pupubird/WebLaunchJS-2021/Basic.md

 Look!
 There is already something showing up in the console!

-Console is where we will be printing out text etc, it's usually hidden from users as it's for debug and development purpose only.
+The console is where we will be printing out text etc, it's usually hidden from users as it's for debugging and development purposes only.
 Don't worry if you do not understand the usage of it now, it will be clearer later.

 ### Code

-Now we are seeing a message `World` being printten on the console, but why?
+Now we are seeing a message `World` being printed on the console, but why?

 Let's look at our `index.html`, where we have the `script` tag: